 Can you spin around once?
 Good.
 Can you spin around 3 times?
 Great!
 Now, can you spin around 3 times on a skateboard in midair?
 Well, so far only 4 people on Earth have done that.
-11-year-old Gui Khury just pulled off a 1,080-degree spin (360 degrees is 1 full circle, so 3 full spins = 360 + 360 + 360 = 1,080).
+At age 11, Gui Khury pulled off a 1,080-degree spin (360 degrees is 1 full circle, so 3 full spins = 360 + 360 + 360 = 1,080).
 A few people have done this before on a super big ramp, but none on the plain old halfpipe.
-So Gui must be feeling pretty happy – and maybe a little dizzy, too.
+So Gui must have been feeling pretty happy – and maybe a little dizzy, too.

 Wee ones: Can you spin 3 times to your left, then 3 times to your right?
 Count as you spin!

 Little kids: If you spin on your skateboard 3 full times to the right, then 2 times to the left, then another 3 spins to the right, how many spins is all that?
 Bonus: If you want to do an even number of spins and you’ve already spun 8 times, should you do 1 or 2 more 3-spin tricks?

 Big kids: The old record on this type of ramp was a 900-degree spin.
 How many more degrees are in the 1,080-degree spin?
 Bonus: How many full spins did the 900-degree trick include?

 Wee ones: Count up the spins: 1, 2, 3 to the left, 1, 2, 3, to the right!